AdmcCarthy/Investigating_Baseball_Data/README.rst

    Fig._.
 Bar graph showing the count of player´s mode College State location.

-Birth city has 2208 unique values in the investigation dataset while college cities has 721, giving too much granularity to be considered at this stage of the investigation.
+Birth city has 2208 unique values in the investigation dataset while college cities has 721, giving too much granularity to be considered of use at this stage of the investigation.
+State is a more usable aggregated category for analysis.

 Data Analysis
 -------------